Ever since seeing Indiana Jones, I’ve wanted to see Petra. In this post, I cover

 Well, I was traveling in Israel and so wanted to see Petra.
 You can save A LOT on flights if you can get a budget flight into Tel Aviv (I paid less than 150 Roundtrip from Amsterdam).
 The equivalent flight into Amman was around 600 euros at the time of writing.
 You can take tours directly from Tel Aviv if you’re into tours, otherwise you can go to Jerusalem and cross into Jordan from the Allenby Bridge.

-Due to the visa changes, things have been very slow touristically compared to previous years (1000 tourists crossing from Israel per day --> 5 tourists per day when we were there), so you will have a very different experience visiting, even with a tour.
 We were quite lucky that it was only us and another person, which resulted in us having a private tour the entire time that we were there.
 Typically, these tours involve large buses; it would be good to find out how crowded your tour will be.
-(More about the recent visa changes & how to travel without a prearranged visa.)

-Visa/Border Crosses: Click for updated information by the Jordanian government!
+Visa/Border Crossings into Jordan: Click for updated information by the Jordanian government!